 One of the greatest things about Meditool Sewing Machine is that it’s so quite.
 You won’t even notice it’s working!

 It’s really easy to use since you’ll get 12 built-in stitches.
 Its automatic thread rewind allows sewing sleeves with easiness.
 This machine includes a drawer, a thread cutter.
 Considering all these features it’s obvious that Meditool Sewing Machine offers a wide range of sewing projects.

 And not only this; it also has a built-in measuring tape and tension adjuster.
 Both forward and reverse sewing is possible.

 The great thing for beginners is double-speed, low and high.
 You can adjust it to your kid’s sewing level and avoid problems.
 This will also help your kid’s safety because he or she won’t have to sew fast straight away!

 One more super cool thing that your kid will simply adore is that you can charge your smartphone, tablet or any other device directly from this sewing machine (the built-in 5V/1A USB charging port allows this).
-Now, I’m absolutely sure your kid won’t have troubles learning how to sew!
+Now, I’m absolutely sure your kid won’t have trouble learning how to sew!
 What do you think?

 What also separates this machine from others is a light bulb for better workspace illumination.
-To start it, use hand switch or foot pedal!
+To start it, use the hand switch or foot pedal!